Dr Rabi Solaiman

 Mr Solaiman’s objective is to provide the highest quality of care to his patients.
 He utilizes the most recent advances in technology to ensure the best possible outcome for his patients.
 His interests include robotic assisted joint replacement surgery, minimally invasive surgery, and early mobilisation in order to optimise patient outcome.

 Mr Solaiman is currently the Director of Orthopaedic Surgery at Monash Moorabbin and Monash Children’s Hospital.
 He is an Adjunct Lecturer at Monash University and enjoys teaching both medical students and orthopaedic trainees.
 He is a member of Australian Orthopaedic Association, International member of Congress for Joint Replacement, and a Fellow of The Royal Australasian College of Surgeons.

 Mr Solaiman specialises in Hip and Knee Reconstruction, Knee Sports Injuries, and Trauma Surgery.
-He consults privately at The Waverley Orthopaedic Clinic in Mount Waverley, SJOG Berwick, and Cabrini.
+He consults privately at The Waverley Orthopaedic Clinic in Mount Waverley and SJOG Berwick.

 Mr. Solaiman operates in the following Hospitals: